blazevx-self/blazevx-self/README.md

 ### 🎯 Goal

-***My goal is to become a Middle Backend Developer, build scalable applications, and develop projects independently.***
+***My goal is to become a Middle Backend Developer, deepen my knowledge of backend engineering and system design, and build reliable production-level applications.***

-***I aim to grow in backend engineering, system design, and eventually create my own startups and production-level products.***

-***I am focused on continuous learning and improving my software development skills to achieve strong results in the IT field.***

 ___